LastSafeZone/lastsafezone.github.io/wiki/maps.md

 ## Urban
 "A serene seaside city before it all happened.
 A port officer and his men seized control during the chaos."

+The second map, with a more close quarter stage layout.
+All AI enemies have buffed health and protection values.
+There are 2 main regions within the map, both of which have a chance of appearing, Port Admin and the Streets.

+Possible enemy encounters:
+- Civlian Hostile (Guaranteed)
+- Riot Control (Guaranteed)
+- Riot Elite (Guaranteed)
+- Port Guard (Guaranteed)
+-